Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-6-React-Hooks-Deep-Dive/lesson-6-React-Hooks-Deep-Dive.md

 ### Add in Variables

-As I’m sure you’re becoming familiar with by now, you'll outline a couple of variables at the top of our new component:
+As I’m sure you’re becoming familiar with by now, you'll outline a couple of variables at the top of your new component:

+:writing_hand:

 **UseCallbackExample.jsx**